-Saw palmetto is a plant that has long saw toothed leaves.
-It can grow small as a shrub or reach 10 feet high if it grows in the right climate.
-The plant has white flowers and yellow berries that turn black when they are ripe.
-Native Americans used these berries for food and medicine for hundreds of years.
-And in the early 20th century, men took the berries to treat urinary tract problems, increase sperm production and even boost libido.
+Saw palmetto is a plant that has long, saw-toothed leaves.
+It can grow as a small shrub or reach 10 feet high in some climates.
+The plant has white flowers and yellow berries that turn black when ripe.
+This plant has quite a rich history: Native Americans used saw palmetto berries as food and natural medicine for hundreds of years.
+Then, in the early 20th century, men took the berries for urinary tract problems, to increase sperm production, and even boost libido.

-Saw palmetto contains plant-based chemicals that can affect the amount of testosterone in the body and have an anti-inflammatory effect.
-Its active ingredients include fatty acids, plant sterols and sugars.
-It is available as pills, dried berries, liquid or powdered capsules.
+Best of all, saw palmetto contains plant-based extracts that can naturally support healthy DHT levels in the body, which in turn may help support hair growth.
+The active ingredients of saw palmetto include fatty acids, plant sterols, and sugars.
+It is available as pills, dried berries, liquid, or powdered capsules.

-Saw palmetto has gained a lot of popularity during recent years since it has become known as a natural way of fighting hair loss.
-It contains components that work in a similar way to those found in hair growth pharmaceuticals, preventing the conversion of testosterone into DHT.
-DHT is a naturally occurring hormone in the body that contributes to hair thinning by shrinking hair follicles.
-Since saw palmetto is a natural remedy that does not come with the negative side effects of pharmaceuticals, it has seen a boost in usage recently.
+Taking saw palmetto for hair health has gained a lot of popularity during recent years, as the plant contains components that prevent the conversion of testosterone into DHT, a naturally occurring hormone in the body that contributes to hair thinning by shrinking hair follicles.

 In a 2002 study on 10 men with androgenic alopecia male pattern baldness, there was an improvement in 60% of the participants.
 And then in a study conducted in 2004, 34 men and 28 women received topically applied saw palmetto extract on the scalp.
 Sixty-seven percent of the participants saw a reduction in scalp sebum production, while 35% experienced increased hair density, demonstrating the benefits of saw palmetto for women as well as men.